JANUS: Resilient and Adaptive Data Transmission for Enabling Timely and Efficient Cross-Facility Scientific Workflows: Optimization in Scientific Data Transmission

-Now the key is to estimate $p$, the probability that the data fragments of an FTG cannot be recovered from the losses.
-If each FTG has $n$ fragments and the transmission rate is $r$ fragments per second, sending $n$ fragments takes $n/r$ seconds.
-If the network latency for transmitting a single fragment from the sender to the receiver is $t$, the total time from when the first fragment of the FTG is sent to when the last fragment is received can be expressed as $T=t+(n-1)/r$.
-The total number of fragments sent during $T$ is \begingroup \endgroup Assume the packet loss rate remains constant or exhibits minimal variation over short time intervals.
-Under this assumption, packet losses can be effectively modeled using a Poisson distribution.
-Specifically, the probability of exactly $j$ out of the $u$ fragments being lost within $T$ is given by: \begingroup \endgroup These $j$ lost fragments may belong to different FTGs.
-If each FTG has $m$ parity fragments, given that there are $j$ ($j > m$) fragment losses during $T$, the probability that the lost data fragments in an FTG cannot be recovered is given by: \begingroup \endgroup Therefore, the overall probability that the lost data fragments in an FTG cannot be recovered is given by: \begingroup \endgroup
+Estimating $p$, the probability that an FTG cannot be recovered, depends on the number of fragments $n$, transmission rate $r$, and network latency $t$.
+If $T = t + (n-1)/r$ is the total time for sending an FTG, then $u = rt + n - 1$ fragments are sent during $T$.
+Assuming a roughly constant packet loss rate $\lambda$, fragment losses can be modeled using a Poisson distribution.
+Specifically, the probability of exactly $j$ out of the $u$ fragments being lost within $T$ is given by: \begingroup \endgroup For an FTG with $m$ parity fragments, the probability of unrecoverable loss given $j>m$ lost fragments is \begingroup \endgroup and the overall probability is \begingroup \endgroup